pramnora/javascript/find-primes/01/README.md

 The program's aim is, after the user has first entered a number to check into the textbox;
 then, clicked on button: [Check if number is prime?];

-next, the program checks to see if the number entered was either prime/or, not;
+Next, the program checks to see if the number entered was either prime/or, not;
 it does this by using a for loop/together with the mod % maths operator symbol
 to carry out a series of calculations.

-Basically, if the number can be divided, evenly, result: 0; and, without leaving any remainder;
+Basically, if the number can be divided, evenly, with result: 0;
+and, without leaving any remainder;
 then, that means the number found is a factor.

-If the number of factors found is just merely, 2/...as opposed to less than 2/or, more than 2...;
+If the number of factors found is just merely, 2/
+...as opposed to less than 2/or, more than 2...;
 then, the number found is a 'prime number'.

 When all of the calculations are done; finally, it prints the following 'output' message: